sjoerd-verhagen/hellofresh-seasonality-spain/README.md

 ## 🎯 Background & Project

-Barcelona has a growing food-tech scene, and one company I’ve known for years is **HelloFresh**.
-As a teenager, I learned to cook with their meal kits.
-At the time, my mother was busy with her studies and my dad isn’t too keen on cooking.
-So we opted for their subscription, I had first choice out of the three recipes that arrived each week.
-At the time, I did not think much about my relationship with food, but those meals taught me the basics that still shape how I cook today.
+Barcelona has a fast-growing food-tech scene, and one company I have followed closely is HelloFresh.
+I first got to know them as a teenager, when their meal kits became a weekly staple at home.
+With my mother busy studying and my father not much of a cook, we relied on the subscription, and I was always the one to choose the three recipes that arrived each week.
+Looking back, I realise those meals did more than feed us: they taught me the basics of cooking and shaped the way I approach food to this day.

 For this project, I wanted to explore how HelloFresh could innovate in line with today’s trends, especially **local sourcing** and **environmental impact**.
-While they already label some recipes as “seasonal,” I wanted to take it further: What would it look like to analyse their recipe database and explore new possibilities for more local, plant-forward menus?
+While they already label some recipes as “seasonal on their website,” I wanted to take it further: What would it look like to analyse their recipe database and explore new possibilities for more local, plant-forward menus?

 I found an online HelloFresh recipe database for every country where the company operates.
 For **HelloFresh Spain**, the vegetarian category alone spanned about **64 pages**, with roughly 12 recipes per page.
 Many were duplicates, so cleaning would be important.
 Direct scraping was tricky as the site is designed to sell recipes, not make them easy to download, so I used a hybrid approach:
-I used a hybrid approach to collect and prepare the dataset:
 - **Scraped 64 pages** of vegetarian recipes (about **768** listings) using a Python script to quickly gather all recipe links by page
 - **Extracted recipe details and ingredient lists** with a web scraper
 - **Cleaned and deduplicated** the data in Python, reducing it to **236 unique recipes**
 - **Standardised over 300 ingredient names** by removing units and quantities and normalising wording
 - **Matched recipes** against a seasonality dataset of **74 produce items** for analysis

-After combining and cleaning the data, I ended up with **236 unique vegetarian recipes** from HelloFresh Spain ready for analysis.
+This process transformed a messy recipe catalogue into a structured dataset, ready to explore how well HelloFresh’s menus align with seasonal availability.

 ---